 Utah - flavor ban + online sales ban

 Utah bans online sales, except between licensed businesses.
-In March 2024, the state passed a ban on vape flavors (other than tobacco and menthol), which will take effect Jan.
-1, 2025
+In March 2024, the state passed a ban on vape flavors (other than tobacco and menthol), which took effect Jan.
+1, 2025.

 Vermont - online sales ban